acend/helm-basics-training/content/en/docs/07/02_database.md

 When creating the template files, make sure that a user can specify the `mariadb-password` and `mariadb-root-password` from the secret using a variable.

-To connect to the database, we also need a service:
+To connect to the database, we also have a service:

 ```yaml
 apiVersion: v1